Got questions? Bill Hero has answers

 Savings are expressed as an annualised amount by applying the savings found for the billing period pro-rata over a full year.
 For example, if Bill Hero finds $10 savings in a single monthly bill, this will be expressed as $120 annualised savings.

 Bill Hero is a Savings Service, not a comparison site.

-Also, comparison sites are one-time only, so you need to keep going back again and again to review your plan.
-Retailers know this is too hard, so they ratchet up their prices over time.
+Also, comparison sites are one-time only, so you need to keep going back to review your plan.
+Retailers know that many people find this too hard, so they ratchet up their prices over time.